ninjaaron/CcallMacros.jl/README.md

 There has been some talk that `@ccall` should be in the `Base` module.
 (this repository is mostly just for polishing it up.) `@cdef` has not been discussed in the community at all.
-It was just something I wanted and it happens to share a lot of code with `@ccall`.
-It has the same syntax as ccall, but it makes a _very_ thin wrapper function over the called code, so it can be used again later without type annotations.
+It was just something I wanted and it happens to share a lot of code with `@ccall`, so it's in this repo, but I'm not necessarily saying it should be in `Base`.
+It has the same syntax as ccall, but it makes a _very_ minimal wrapper function over the called code, so it can be used again later without type annotations.
 It's still a work-in progress, but at the moment, it works like this:

 ```julia